wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 **double-shot**

-Double-shot injection modling is a technique that involves using two separate plastics (usually ABS) in order to make a keycap.
+Double-shot injection molding is a technique that involves using two separate plastics (usually ABS) in order to make a keycap.
 This is the ideal method for two-colors designs on keycaps.
 It will never wear off, and you can combine any colors you'd like (such as white text on black plastic).
 This is generally not done for PBT plastic.

 ## Parts: case